peteroupc/TurtleParser/api/com.upokecenter.util.RDFTerm.md

 ### isBlank
     public boolean isBlank()
-Gets whether this term is a blank node.
+Gets a value indicating whether this term is a blank node.

 **Returns:**